-Acne is a very common skin condition which affects most people at some stage in their life.
+Acne is a very common skin condition that affects most people at some stage in their life.
 Many teenagers get blemishes as they undergo hormonal changes in puberty.
 But according to a new study, people with acne tend to have younger-looking skin as they grow older.

 Scientists compared genetic information about women with and without blemishes.
 They found that acne-prone women have longer telomeres than their clear-skinned counterparts.
-It means their cells are better protecting from the deterioration that usually comes with age.
+It means their cells are better protected from the deterioration that usually comes with age.

 The UK National Health Services explains, “for years, dermatologists have been noticing that people who have had acne show signs of ageing later than those who have never had the skin condition.”

-They stopped at finding single gene pathway that was more commonly expressed in women without acne.
+They stopped at finding a single gene pathway that was more commonly expressed in women without acne.
 But there are some limitations.
 Researchers were only able to establish a link between shorter telomere length, people with acne, and slower ageing.
 But, to show any biological cause to explain why people prone to blemishes might experience slower telomere shortening.

 The ZNF420 pathway is less active in people with blemishes.
-Therefore the process of cell death becomes slow.
+Therefore, the process of cell death becomes slow.
 But this is still unapproved.
-The study also relied on self-reporting with regards to the severity of blemishes, and only focussed on women.
+The study also relied on self-reporting with regards to the severity of blemishes and only focussed on women.
 So we have to take those factors into account too.